Homeowners Insurance

 How Can You Reduce Roof-Related Insurance Risk and Costs?

-Proactive maintenance and smart policy choices are the most effective ways to protect both your roof and your insurance claim eligibility.
-Insurers can — and do — deny claims when they find evidence of deferred maintenance.
+Proactive maintenance and smart policy choices are the most effective ways to protect both your roof and your claim eligibility.
+Insurers can, and do, deny claims when they find evidence of deferred maintenance, so a documented inspection history is valuable protection, not just good housekeeping.

-Annual or bi-annual inspections by a licensed roofing contractor create a documented maintenance record.
-This record is valuable evidence if an insurer tries to attribute storm damage to pre-existing wear.
-Many carriers, including State Farm, Allstate, and USAA, also offer discounts for newer roofs or homes with fortified construction standards certified by the Insurance Institute for Business and Home Safety (IBHS).
+Annual or bi-annual inspections by a licensed roofing contractor create a paper trail.
+That record becomes useful evidence if an insurer tries to attribute storm damage to pre-existing wear.
+Carriers including State Farm, Allstate, and USAA offer discounts for newer roofs or homes with fortified construction standards certified by the Insurance Institute for Business and Home Safety (IBHS).
+The IBHS FORTIFIED program is particularly well-regarded in Gulf Coast and Southeast states where wind risk is highest.

-• Switching from ACV to RCV coverage for the roof (often a separate endorsement)
+• Switch from ACV to RCV coverage for the roof (often a separate endorsement)

-• Reviewing and increasing your dwelling limit to match current replacement costs
+• Review and increase your dwelling limit to match current replacement costs

-• Checking whether a wind mitigation inspection qualifies you for reduced deductibles in your state
+• Check whether a wind mitigation inspection qualifies you for reduced deductibles in your state

 Rising premiums are making these decisions more urgent.
 If you are wondering why your homeowners premium keeps climbing, our article on why insurance premiums are exploding explains the climate-driven factors pushing rates higher.
-Additionally, if you are evaluating your entire homeowners coverage picture, reviewing the key homeowners insurance policy types you should know is a strong next step.
+Reviewing the key homeowners insurance policy types you should know is also a strong next step if you are evaluating your broader coverage picture.

 Key Takeaway: Homes built or retrofitted to IBHS FORTIFIED standards can see premium reductions of 20–40% in high-wind states.
 Documenting annual roof inspections also protects your claim eligibility if an insurer disputes whether damage was sudden or pre-existing.